yaq-project/python-yaq-fyi/posts/windows-quickstart.md

     > conda config --add channels conda-forge
-    > conda install yaqd-core yaqc
+    > conda install yaqd-core yaqc yaqd-fakes yaqd-control

-This will install yaqc-python and yaqd-core-python into your conda environment.
+This will install yaqc-python, yaqd-core-python, yaq-fakes, and yaqd-control into your conda environment.

 starting a test daemon